bennyistanto/script/bias-correction/readme.md

 After this steps are done, you can start the correction.
 Both variables in IMERG and GUGBDAP is written as "precipitationCal" and "precip"", some adjustment are required: parsing filename, directory, variable name, etc.

 ### Working directory

-/input/imerg - put your IMERG data here
+/input/imerg - put your IMERG data here</br>
-/input/cpc - put your GUGBADP data here /output/{method}/corrected - location for corrected precipitation output /output/{method}/factors - location for corrected multiplying factors output /output/{method}/metrics - location for corrected statistical metrics output
+/input/cpc - put your GUGBADP data here</br>
+/output/{method}/corrected - location for corrected precipitation output</br>
+/output/{method}/factors - location for corrected multiplying factors output</br>
+/output/{method}/metrics - location for corrected statistical metrics output</br>